 Not every potential threat is likely to happen, so do some risk analysis around which information security risks are most probable and which you can be less concerned about.

 Some cyberattacks might never come to pass if your business complies with information security requirements from regulators or industry groups.
-For example, businesses handling healthcare data must meet standards of the aforementioned HIPAA compliance; those handling credit card data must adhere to the Payment Card Industry Data Security Standard (PCI DSS).
+For example, companies handling healthcare data must meet standards of the aforementioned HIPAA compliance; those handling credit card data must adhere to the Payment Card Industry Data Security Standard (PCI DSS).

 After you know which incidents are least likely to occur, you should do a risk analysis for which potential threats have a higher chance of happening.
 These cyberattacks are the ones you should prioritize security controls for.